Social-RV/comparative-judging/README.md

 - User display names are shown (but not real names or emails)
 - Session drawings are public data submitted to Social RV
 - Target information is public
+- Users have an ability to opt-out of having their sessions shared with vetted researchers on the settings page.
+Our api respects these settings.

 ### Technical Architecture